Greg Abbott

 Abbott was elected Texas attorney general with 57% of the vote in 2002 and reelected with 60% in 2006 and 64% in 2010.
 He became the longest-serving attorney general in state history, with 12 years of service, and was the third Republican to hold that office since the Reconstruction era.
 As attorney general, Abbott successfully advocated for the Texas State Capitol to display the Ten Commandments in the 2005 U.S. Supreme Court case Van Orden v.
 Perry, and unsuccessfully defended the state's ban on same-sex marriage.
-He was involved in numerous lawsuits against the Barack Obama administration, seeking to invalidate the Affordable Care Act and the administration's environmental regulations.
+He was also involved in numerous lawsuits against the administration of Barack Obama, seeking to invalidate the Affordable Care Act and the administration's environmental regulations.

 Elected in 2014, Abbott is the first Texas governor and third governor of a U.S. state to use a wheelchair, the others being Franklin D. Roosevelt of New York and George Wallace of Alabama.
-As governor, Abbott supported the first Donald Trump administration and has promoted a conservative agenda, including maintaining Texas's total abortion ban, lenient gun laws, support for law enforcement funding, and election reform.
+He was reelected in 2018 and in 2022, and is running for an unprecedented fourth term in 2026.
+As governor, Abbott supported the first administration of Donald Trump and has promoted a strongly conservative agenda, including maintaining Texas's total abortion ban, loosening gun laws, increasing law enforcement funding, and tightening voting rights.
 In response to the power crisis following a February 2021 winter storm, Abbott called for reforms to Electric Reliability Council of Texas (ERCOT) and signed a bill requiring power plant weatherization.
 During the COVID-19 pandemic in Texas, Abbott opposed implementing face mask and vaccine mandates, while blocking local governments, businesses, and other organizations from implementing their own.
 He has also made a priority of fighting illegal immigration, starting Operation Lone Star in 2021.
+Abbott was on Time magazine's Time 100 list in 2024.

 Early life, education, and legal career

-Abbott was born on November 13, 1957, in Wichita Falls, Texas, of English descent.
+Abbott was born on November 13, 1957, in Wichita Falls, Texas, and is of English descent.
 His mother, Doris Lechristia Jacks Abbott, was a housewife and his father, Calvin Rodger Abbott, was a stockbroker and insurance agent.
 When he was six years old, they moved to Longview; the family lived there for six years.
 When he was 12, Abbott's family moved to Duncanville.
 In his sophomore year in high school, his father died of a heart attack; his mother went to work in a real estate office.
 Abbott graduated from Duncanville High School, where he was on the track team, in the National Honor Society and was voted "Most Likely to Succeed".

 In 1981, Abbott earned a Bachelor of Business Administration in finance from the University of Texas at Austin, where he was a member of the Delta Tau Delta fraternity and the Young Republicans Club.
 He met his wife, Cecilia Phalen, while attending UT Austin.
 The two married in 1981.
 In 1984, he earned his Juris Doctor degree from the Vanderbilt University Law School.

 Abbott went into private practice, working for Butler and Binion, LLP between 1984 and 1992.